squarefrog/led-controller-software/README.md

 ### Bill of Materials (TBC)

-- ESP8266 Arduino compatible with built-in WiFi
+- Adafruit Huzzah Breakout - ESP8266 breakout board, any ESP8266 will probably work, but this one is nice and small
 - WS2812B LED Light Strip - available in different LED densities.
-I use 30 per meter, which is fine for this purpose
+I use 30 per meter, which is fine for my purpose
-- 300-500 Ohm Resistor - to prevent voltage spikes which could damage the first LED
+- 150-200 Ohm Resistor - to prevent voltage spikes which could damage the first LED
 - 1000 µF 6.3v or higher capacitor - to smooth the current drain from the PSU
-- ~~Relay - the LED strip uses 1mA per LED even when the lights are off, so this allows the LED strip to be completely switched off when not in use~~
-- A suitable 5V power supply - see [Power Requirements](#power-requirements).
+- A suitable 5V power supply - see [Power Requirements](#power-requirements)

+#### Optional

+If using the PCB layout, you will also need:

+- DC Jack - Cliff DC10A, or DC10L
+- 3-way Terminal Block - 3.5mm pitch, or you can just solder the wires direct to the PCB
+- 0.1" pitch female pin headers - this allows you to remove the Huzzah without desoldering
+- M2.5 screws - for mounting to your project case
+- 3D printed enclosure, or any suitable project case

 ### Power Requirements